Berry curvature-induced transport signature for altermagnetic order: Conductivity integrals

 where $\tilde J(\varphi) = J_1\cos(2\varphi) - J_2\sin(2\varphi)$.
 The leading term in this expression describes an isotropic (circular) Fermi surface.
 We have anisotropies that are proportional to $J_{1,2}^2/\lambda^2$.
 Below, we calculate current contributions assuming that $J_1,J_2\ll\lambda$, which corresponds to nearly-isotropic Fermi surfaces.
 In order to evaluate currents to the leading order in $J_{1,2}/\lambda$, we need

 and

 and

-The Hall conductivities involve several integrals over the Brillouin zone, see Eqs. (\ref{THall1}), (\ref{OMM}), and (\ref{sigmaUCHE11}).
+Elements of the conductivity tensor involve several integrals over the Brillouin zone, see Eqs. (\ref{eq.jE}), (\ref{eq.jEB}), and (\ref{OMM}).
 We evaluate these integrals assuming that temperature is much smaller than all other energy scales, such as the Fermi energy, bandwidth, etc. In this limit, the equilibrium distribution function $f_0$ can be viewed as a step-function in energy.
 After integration by parts, we may write $\partial_\epsilon f_0=-\delta[\epsilon(\bm k)-\mu] $, where $\mu$ is the chemical potential.
-Along these lines, each integral in the expressions for the Hall conductivities can be written in the following form:
+Along these lines, each integral in the expressions can be written in the following form:

 where $F(k,\varphi)$ is some function in 2D polar coordinates,

 and the Fermi wave vector is given by